 Participants of this program may be referred by any primary care provider, behavioral health provider, or judicial partner through the centralized referral process.
-Referrals will then be directed to the Substance Use Services Director to coordinate admission.
+Referrals will then be directed to the Director of Substance Use Services to coordinate admission.
 Participants may also self-refer by calling us at 970.252.3200, by using our Same Day Access for New Clients service, or may be recommended to the program by their CMH treatment provider.

 Appropriate clients for this program may meet the following criteria:

-- Diagnosed with substance use disorder, especially stimulant use disorder
+- Diagnosed with substance use disorder

 - Active or recent substance use within past month